inkVerb/VIP/301-shell/Lesson-10.md

 | **13** : `./10-array-associative v`

+*Note*
-*Note there are two ways to define the elements of the associative array*
+  - *There are two ways to define the elements of the associative array*
+  - *Array keys are case-sensitive*

 | **14** : `./10-array-associative i III`